 Nestled between the Indian Ocean and the Pacific, Australia is known to divers around the world for its turquoise waters, coral reefs and the abundance of wildlife.
 Not to mention the ideal climate for diving all year round – it would be a shame to deprive yourself!
-If you are a fan of scuba diving and hold the relevant certificate, you will be spoiled for choice so here are 5 of the best diving spots in Australia.
+If you are a fan of scuba diving and hold the relevant certificate, you will be spoiled for choice so here is our selection of the best diving spots in Australia.

 To book this incredible dive, visit the website: www.rodneyfox.com.au

 Navy Pier (Western Australia)